Mucuna pruriens side effects, herb health benefit, l dopa content, for Parkinson’s, neurological conditions and libido enhancement

 Phytother Res.
 2004.

 The present study evaluated the neurorestorative effect of Mucuna pruriens cotyledon powder on the nigrostriatal tract of 6-OHDA lesioned rats.
 Mucuna pruriens cotyledon powder significantly increased the brain mitochondrial complex-I activity but did not affect the total monoamine oxidase activity (in vitro).
 Unlike synthetic levodopa treatment, Mucuna pruriens cotyledon powder treatment significantly restored the endogenous levodopa, dopamine, norepinephrine and serotonin content in the substantia nigra.
 Nicotine adenine dinucleotide (NADH) and coenzyme Q-10, that are shown to have a therapeutic benefit in Parkinson’s disease, were present in the Mucuna pruriens cotyledon powder.
 Earlier studies showed that Mucuna pruriens treatment controls the symptoms of Parkinson’s disease.
 This additional finding of a neurorestorative benefit by Mucuna pruriens cotyledon powder on the degenerating dopaminergic neurons in the substantia nigra may be due to increased complex-I activity and the presence of NADH and coenzyme Q-10.

-The dosage of mucuna pruriens may not have been enough, or it could have interacted with Prolopa, or perhaps you wife just would not respond to it.
+A. The dosage of mucuna pruriens may not have been enough, or it could have interacted with Prolopa, or perhaps you wife just would not respond to it.
 Not everyone responds positively to medications or herbal supplements.

 Effect of Mucuna pruriens on semen profile and biochemical parameters in seminal plasma of infertile men.